 Recently, a certain blogger who heads a certain blog network (you need to pay more attention if you can’t figure out who I’m talking about) ran a post about the ideal income and amount of time worked per week ratio.
-He decided that spending 20 hours per week to make $200k per year.
+He decided that spending 20 hours per week to make $200k per year was the ideal situation for the average Joe.
 Assuming this person works every week of the year and doesn’t take any holidays, that’s a little over $192 per hour.
 That seems totally realistic.

 Not to be undone, all sorts of people chimed in with their ideal income and hours per week.
 Let’s sample a few: